Chapal Bhaduri

 Chapal Bhaduri is the last living female impersonator in Bengali theatre and perhaps even in Indian theatre.
-He did female impersonation in Jatra, a form of Bengali folk theatre.
+He did female impersonation in Jatra, a form of Bengali folk theatre as Chapalrani.
 In 2010, he starred in a Bengali Film Arekti Premer Golpo which was directed by Kaushik Ganguly and written by Ganguly and Rituparno Ghosh.

 Early life

 He was born at Kolkata's Kali Dutta lane, as the youngest child of Tara Kumar Bhaduri, a theatre actor and Prava Devi, a theatre and film actress.
 Later in 1939, his family moved to Badamtala Lane of Goabagan area of Kolkata.
 He had three brothers and two sisters.
 Noted actor and singer, Ketaki Dutta is Bhaduri's youngest sister.
 With the backing of her mother, his acting career started at the age of only seven at Srirangam Theatre [now known as Biswarupa located at Northern Kolkata] where he played the role of Apurba in Sarat Chandra Chattopadhyay's Bindur Chele.
 Later in 1955, he performed in Bengali Theatre named Ali Baba where he played the female character of Marjina.